-Side effects: Sometimes when fasting, people may experience cognitive fogginess and weakness.
+Side effects: Sometimes when fasting, people may experience fatigue, nausea, cognitive fogginess and weakness.
+Constipation isn't unheard of (so eat lots of fiber - vegetables and whole grains).
 Others will feel dizzy when exercising.

-And of course, you may have issues with extreme hunger.
+And of course, you may have issues with extreme hunger and that'll bring on irritability.
 (Remember what I said about drinking apple cider vinegar—it really helps me!)

 I think you've got the answer to your question, what is intermittent fasting, and I hope you feel ready to give it a try.
 Let me know how it goes!